vassela/AC2RD/README.md

 # AC2RD

-AC2RD (Android Call Recorder Replayer Dictaphone) is a free phone calls recording software running on the mobile operating system Android (version 2.3 or up).
+AC2RD (Android Call Recorder Replayer Dictaphone) is a free phone calls recording software developed for the mobile operating system Android (supported version : 2.3 to 7.0, or up).